 Diving Bunaken on a Passport to Paradise

 Choosing where to go on your next scuba diving vacation is not always easy but with a Passport to Paradise in North Sulawesi, you don’t need to choose!
-Explore all of North Sulawesi’s best diving locations in one phenomenal trip: Manado Bay and Bunaken, Bangka Island and the Lembeh Strait.
-Explore everything from walls, to kaleidoscopic reefs through to the world’s most famous muck diving.
+Explore all of North Sulawesi’s best diving locations in one phenomenal trip: Dive Manado Bay and Bunaken, then try your hand at diving Bangka Island and then finally the Lembeh Strait.
+Everything from walls, to kaleidoscopic reefs through to the world’s most famous muck diving.